thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 Human readable names aren't necessarily great for this purpose, especially in our language.
 This is because of two features in our language: scopes and shadowing.

-A scope is a map from names to their values at a particular point in a program.
+A scope is a map from names to their values at a particular point in our program.
 If we write the program:

 ```rs